 Risk Assessment

 Dronedarone is approved by the Food and Drug Administration to reduce the risk of hospitalization for AF in patients with paroxysmal or persistent AF.
-The efficacy and safety of dronedarone 400 mg twice daily was evaluated in five controlled studies, ATHENA, ANDROMEDA, EURIDIS, ADONIS, and DAFNE, involving more than 6,000 patients with including more than 3200 patients who received dronedarone.26-31 As with any therapeutic agent, there are known risks with dronedarone therapy.
-These risks include hepatic injury, heart failure exacerbation, increased exposure to digoxin, increased plasma concentration of tacrolimus, sirolimus, and other CYP 3A substrates, and very rare instances of pulmonary toxicity.
+The efficacy and safety of dronedarone 400 mg twice daily was evaluated in five controlled studies, ATHENA, ANDROMEDA, EURIDIS, ADONIS, and DAFNE, involving more than 6,000 patients with AF, including more than 3200 patients who received dronedarone.26-31 As with any therapeutic agent, there are known risks with dronedarone therapy.
+These risks include hepatic injury, heart failure exacerbation, increased exposure to digoxin (2.5 fold increase), increased plasma concentration of tacrolimus, sirolimus, and other CYP 3A substrates, and very rare instances of pulmonary toxicity.
 The risks of dronedarone are felt to be outweighed by its benefits.
 The guideline recommendations provided by the European Society of Cardiology and AHA/ACC/HRS are commensurate with this risk benefit assessment.32, 33

 Benefit Assessment

-While there are no completed randomized clinical trials to guide selection or initiation of rhythm control therapies in patients with first-detected AF, there are recent trials that suggest benefit with both dronedarone antiarrhythmic therapy and early-initiation of rhythm control in persons with AF. the recent EAST-AFNET 4 trial demonstrated that early introduction of a comprehensive rhythm-control strategy (within one year of diagnosis) is superior to usual guideline-recommended care in improving cardiovascular (CV) outcomes at 5 years.14 The median time from new-onset AF to randomization in the EAST-AFNET4 trial was 36 days.
+While there are no completed randomized clinical trials to guide selection or initiation of rhythm control therapies in patients with first-detected AF, there are recent trials that suggest benefit with both dronedarone antiarrhythmic therapy and early-initiation of rhythm control in persons with AF.
+The recent EAST-AFNET 4 trial demonstrated that early introduction of a comprehensive rhythm-control strategy (within one year of diagnosis) is superior to usual guideline-recommended care in improving cardiovascular (CV) outcomes at 5 years.14 The median time from new-onset AF to randomization in the EAST-AFNET4 trial was 36 days.
 The trial found that early rhythm control reduced the primary outcome of CV death, stroke, hospitalization for HF, or acute coronary syndrome (HR 0.79, 95% confidence interval 0.66-0.94, p = 0.005).
 EAST-AFNET 4 also demonstrated a reduction in the risk of stroke with early introduction of rhythm control (HR 0.65, 95% CI 0.44-0.98), a finding that was also observed with dronedarone in the ATHENA trial.
 Thus, we hypothesize that early initiation of dronedarone in patients with new-onset AF will lead to a reduction in CV hospitalization or death.

 Objectives and Endpoints